Br4z/br4z.github.io/assets/data/posts/Arch_Linux_installation.md

 # Arch Linux installation

-For those who have contemplated installing the reputedly “dreaded” Arch Linux but have been discouraged by its perceived difficulty, the present guide offers a practical, step-by-step path from a blank drive to a clean, bootable system.
+For those who have contemplated installing the reputedly "dreaded" Arch Linux but have been discouraged by its perceived difficulty, the present guide offers a practical, step-by-step path from a blank drive to a clean, bootable system.

 > Reading the entire document before executing commands is strongly encouraged.

-> WARNING: The information herein should be verified whenever possible, as certain steps may evolve over time.
+> WARNING: the information herein should be verified whenever possible, as certain steps may evolve over time.
 Every effort will be made to keep the guide current.

 ## Preinstallation considerations

+### Fast startup consideration

+Fast startup is a Windows feature that reduces boot time by not completely shutting down the computer.
+Instead, it saves the system state (kernel and drivers) to a hibernation file (`hiberfil.sys`) and puts the drive into a "read-only" locked state.

+#### Why does it matters for dual-boot?

+If Fast Startup is enabled, Windows does not fully release its hold on your hard drives when you shut down.
+This causes two major problems when you boot into Linux:

+1. Read-only Partitions: Linux will refuse to mount your Windows partitions with write access to prevent data corruption.
+You will see errors like "The NTFS partition is in an unsafe state".

+2. WiFi/Bluetooth issues: sometimes Windows locks hardware drivers (like the WiFi card) in a specific state, making them fail to initialize correctly when you subsequently boot into Linux.

+#### How to disable it

+1. Boot into Windows.

+2. Open **Control Panel** > **Hardware and Sound** > **Power Options**.

+3. Click on **"Choose what the power buttons do"**.

+4. Click the shield icon that says **"Change settings that are currently unavailable"** (requires Admin rights).

+5. Under "Shutdown settings", **uncheck** the box **"Turn on fast startup (recommended)"**.

+6. Click **Save changes** and fully restart your computer

 ### Real time clock alignment for dual boot systems